 Investing in Health and Wellbeing Programs is on the radar for Australian Employers as Safe Work Australia has reported that absenteeism and loss of productivity related to stress is costing employers more than $10 billion dollars...

-Segment begins at 12 minute mark.
+The EAL segment begins at 12 minute mark.
 Catch Up Tenplay Episode 15

-TenPlay Article, by Dr Glenn Mackintosh mentioning Jackie Smith , EAL Facilitator for The Biggest Loser Transformed
+You can read the full TenPlay Article, by Dr Glenn Mackintosh mentioning Jackie Smith , EAL Facilitator for The Biggest Loser Transformed

 Horses and humans have lived alongside each other throughout history.
 They are sentient beings with innate skills that have supported them to live effectively in social groups (herds) and survive and thrive for millions of years.
 As horses live entirely in the present (i.e.: not thinking about the past or the future) and through their whole of body/senses they offer us the opportunity to learn how to be more present and aware of others and develop our social, emotional intelligence and leadership skills.